AshleydoRego/IoT-Lightbender/README.md

 ## DEMO

-Please not the demo video currently does not have the LED strip and associated functions because I managed to fry my LED Strip by mistake.
+Please note the demo video currently does not have the LED strip and associated functions because I managed to fry my LED strip by mistake.
 It will be updated whenever amazon decides to deliver the new strip.